HotelSierraWhiskey/burgerhash/README.md

 ```

 ##  🚨 Disclaimer
-This software is provided solely for educational and learning purposes.
+This software is provided solely for educational purposes.
 It is not suitable for production use.

 ## Features
 - Variable length input